jojuttygit/laravel-simple-crud/README.md

-## Company and employee CRUD operations
+## Company and employee CRUD operations Laravel 8 and Bootstrap 4

 ## Requirements